 6. Rubber Flooring

 Rubber flooring is made of virgin or recycled rubber.
 It comes in a wide range of colors, patterns, and styles.
 This type of flooring is very durable, sometimes lasting for more than 30 years, and can be a great alternative for a child’s bedroom or playroom.
 Besides its durability, it’s also easy to clean and maintain.

 It’s most often used in kitchens, thanks to its durability and comfortable support when standing for long periods, but cork is also a suitable choice for bedroom use, as it absorbs sound.
 When stepping onto cork flooring with heels, your shoe will make an indentation into the cork, but as soon as you release your shoe from the floor, the cork particles quickly resume their original positions.
 Heavy furniture, however, can leave permanent indentations.

 Cork flooring is eco-friendly, available in a wide range of colors and quite durable.
 It’s expensive, though.

 8. Ceramic Tile and Stone Flooring

-Ceramic tile and stone are rarely used in bedrooms, as while they are very durable and beautiful in other areas of the home, they are usually considered as too cold, hard, and noisy for the bedroom.
-Still, tile or stone is a possibility with certain decorating styles, notably Mediterranean, Tuscan, tropical, Spanish or Moroccan themes.
+Ceramic tile and stone are rarely used in bedrooms, as while they are very durable and beautiful in other areas of the home, they are usually considered too cold, hard, and noisy for the bedroom.
+Still, tile or stone is a possibility with certain decorating styles, notably Mediterranean, Tuscan, tropical, Spanish, or Moroccan themes.